Dentures – Wall Township, NJ

 Factors That Affect the Cost of Dentures

-The first step to understanding how much your dentures will cost is to schedule a consultation with your denture dentist in Wall Township.
+The first step to understanding how much your dentures will cost is to schedule a consultation with your dentist.
 Dr. Aptaker will carefully examine your smile and determine if you are eligible to receive dentures as well as if you need a partial or full denture.
 Other factors that must come into play include:

 - Preliminary Treatment: Although some patients may be free to start the process of receiving dentures immediately, there is a possibility that preliminary treatments may be necessary.
 These can include everything from periodontal therapy to tooth extraction to bone grafting.
 The status of your gum and jawbone health will largely determine if these additional procedures are necessary.